datacommonsorg/docsite/api/sheets/get_variable.md

 # Get the value of a statistical variable at a given place and time.

-Given a list of [Place](https://datacommons.org/browser/Place) [DCIDs](/glossary.html), a [StatisticalVariable](https://datacommons.org/browser/StatisticalVariable), and optionally a date, get the measurements of the specified variable in the specified places with a date (if specified).
+Given a list of [DCIDs](/glossary.html) representing [Place](https://datacommons.org/browser/Place) objects, a [StatisticalVariable](https://datacommons.org/browser/StatisticalVariable), and optionally a date, get the measurements of the specified variable in the specified places with a date (if specified).

 ## General information about this endpoint